Raw Whole Prey Diet

-- Raw fatty fish such as herring, mackerel or Portuguese sardines [whole and uncleaned]
+- Wild caught raw fatty fish such as herring, mackerel, trout, salmon, smelt, or sardines [whole and uncleaned].

 - Red Dog Blue Kat Herring or Salmon raw formulas

 - Most commercial oily fish based raw formulas similar to the above